-RC will provide a webcast or broadcast partner for the event at their expense.
-The Host will be required to provide a volunteer on the committee to act as the liaison with the webcast or broadcast partner leading up to and during the event.
-All playing surfaces must be suitable for hosting a broadcast or webcast and require a broadcasting location.
+The Main Playing Arena must be suitable for hosting a broadcast or webcast and requires a broadcasting location.
+All other playing surfaces should also be suitable for hosting a broadcast or webcast, but does not ordinarily require a broadcasting location for announcing.
 A letter of support from a broadcast partner who has used this facility in the past should accompany the host bid.
 All venues must have high speed internet access available to the broadcaster at the cost to the host.